semisight/Sundried/README.md

-[Sundried][homepage] is a colour scheme for [Sublime Text 2][st2].
+[Sundried][homepage] is a colour scheme for [Sublime Text][st].
 I created it because I found most dark schemes out there (including Sublime's default) to look too "glowing neon".

 It has a simple definition that styles: